shopware5/devdocs/source/blog/_posts/2015-12-17-cv-testing.md

 > includes methods for acquiring, processing, analyzing, and understanding images and, in general, high-dimensional data
 > from the real world in order to produce numerical or symbolic information, e.g., in the forms of decisions.

-So generally speaking it is about processing images or videos in a way, that meaningful information can be extracted from it.
-So whenever there are tasks like "detect me on this image" or "is there a car parking in the parking lot", computer vision (CV) might provide solutions.
+So, generally speaking, it is about processing images or videos in a way that allows for meaningful information to be extracted from it.
+So whenever there are tasks like "detect me on this image" or "is there a free space in the car parking lot", computer vision (CV) might provide solutions.
 It is used in industries to check products, in autonomous vehicles or visual surveillance.

 ## Libraries